Context-Aware Semantic Segmentation via Stage-Wise Attention: Experiments

 \subsection{Qualitative Analysis}

-We provide qualitative visualizations to further illustrate the behavior of CASWiT across self-supervised settings.
+We provide qualitative visualizations to further illustrate the behavior of CASWiT and the role of cross-scale context injection.

-\paragraph{Segmentation results on FLAIR-HUB.} Fig.~\ref{fig:qual_comp_flairhub} shows a representative example from the FLAIR-HUB test set comparing CASWiT-Base-SSL to the RGB Swin-B baseline (more examples are provided in supplementary).
+\paragraph{Segmentation results on FLAIR-HUB.} Fig.~\ref{fig:qual_comp_flairhub} shows a representative example from the FLAIR-HUB test set comparing CASWiT-Base-SSL + UPerNet to the RGB Swin-B + UPerNet baseline (more examples are provided in the supplementary).
 Our model produces cleaner boundaries and better preserves fine structures, such as narrow roads and building outlines.
 It also reduces semantic bleeding between adjacent classes.

-\paragraph{Cross-attention visualization.} To understand how context propagates across scales, we visualize the attention maps from HR queries to LR keys at different encoder stages (Fig.~\ref{fig:cross_attn_ssl_finetune} and more in supplementary materials).
-The late stages (stage 3-4) focus on the broad semantic layout, such as roads, vegetation and water bodies, while the deeper stages concentrate on the fine boundaries (stages 1-2).
-This progressive refinement supports the intuition that multi-stage cross-attention enables context to be injected early and consolidated hierarchically.
+\paragraph{Cross-attention visualization.} To understand how context propagates across scales, we visualize the attention maps from HR queries to LR keys at different encoder stages (Fig.~\ref{fig:cross_attn_ssl_finetune} and additional examples in the supplementary).
+Early stages (stages 1-2) tend to concentrate on fine local structures and boundaries, whereas later stages (stages 3-4) attend more broadly to the semantic layout, such as roads, vegetation, and water.
+This progressive behavior suggests that multi-stage cross-attention integrates contextual information across different levels of the hierarchy.